QAddict/rpg/README.md

 ```

 Now `Program` is already our totally custom program representation created using our fully controlled `AstFactory`.

-The lexer generator is not yet done.
-Therefore no release is available yet.
-Feel free to checkout and try from sources.

 ## Generated Parser - Typesafe heterogeneous active stack